-The goal of the surveillance for West Nile Infections in Humans is to describe the disease burden of the West Nile infection on the
+The goal of the surveillance for West Nile Infections in Humans is to describe the disease burden of the West Nile infection on the human population.

 This annual report summarizes Louisiana Tuberculosis cases/rates by parish.